TabbyML/tabby/docs/performance.md

 export CT2_CUDA_CACHING_ALLOCATOR_CONFIG=8,3,7,6291455
 ```

-## Tool to tune intra_threads and inter_threads
+## CPU performance

+### Packed GEMM

+Packed GEMM could improve performance for single-core decoding.
+You can enable this mode by setting the environment variable `CT2_USE_EXPERIMENTAL_PACKED_GEMM=1`.
+See [Intel's article](https://software.intel.com/content/www/us/en/develop/articles/introducing-the-new-packed-apis-for-gemm.html) to learn more about packed GEMM.

+### Tuning `intra_threads` and `inter_threads`

-You can use the script `tune_inter_intra.py` to find the best values for your hardware.
+You can use the script `tools/tune_inter_intra.py` to find the threading configuration that maximizes the global throughput.
 Simply replace your call to `./build/cli/translate` by `python3 ./tools/tune_inter_intra.py ./build/cli/translate`.
+The script will run the translation multiple times and report the final tokens per second metric and the maximum memory usage for each threading combination.

 ```bash
 head -n 100 valid.de | python3 ./tools/tune_inter_intra.py ./build/cli/translate --model ende_ctranslate2 --beam_size 2 > values.csv
 column -s, -t < out.csv | sort -k3 -r